 Products With Humectants That You May Check Out

 The type of humectant you pick depends on the needs of your skin.
 For instance, if you have oily and acne-prone skin, your skin will need something with salicylic acid or AHAs that can clear the dead skin cells.
 Also, you can get products with both humectants and occlusives if your skin needs intense hydration.
-Here are a few products that you can check out:

 - Moisturizers: The slippery road, Indian Journal of Dermatology, US National Library of Medicine, National Institutes of Health.